Download and print as a PDF (1MB pdf)

 When should I expect to be visited by a midwife?

 If you and your baby are well and are happy with everything a midwife or a MSW will come again five to seven days after the birth of your baby.
-At this appointment, with your permission the New Born Blood Spot Test (also known as the PKU) will be performed.
+At this appointment, with your permission, we will do the New Born Blood Spot Test (also known as the PKU) will be performed.
+See Screening tests in pregnancy – NHS (www.nhs.uk)

 From day 10 after the birth of your baby, if you and your baby are fit and well, we will discharge you from midwifery care and hand you over to the Health Visitors.
-Most discharge visits take place in a community clinic, where you have a timed appointment and do not have to wait at home all day for a visit from the midwife.
+Most discharge visits take place in a community clinic or at home.

 What happens if I need any extra support at home?